Timeline of incidents involving QAnon: Targeting of Michael Avenatti

 On July 29, 2018, Q posted a link to Stormy Daniels's attorney Michael Avenatti's website and photos of his Newport Beach, California, office building, along with the message, "Buckle up!"
 The anonymous poster then shared the picture of a still unidentified man, appearing to be holding a cellphone in one hand and a long, thin object in the other, standing in the street near Avenatti's office, adding that a message "had been sent".
 This sparked an investigation by the Newport Beach Police Department.
 On July 30, Avenatti asked his Twitter followers to contact the Newport Beach Police Department if they "have any details or observed" the man in the picture.

 Harassment of Jim Acosta

 At a Trump rally in Tampa, Florida, on July 31, 2018, Trump supporters exhibited hostile behavior toward CNN chief White House correspondent Jim Acosta.
 Exponents of QAnon-related theories were at the rally.

 The next day, David Martosko of the Daily Mail asked White House press secretary Sarah Huckabee Sanders whether the White House encouraged the support of "QAnon fringe groups".
 Sanders denounced "any group that would incite violence against another individual", without specifically responding to the QAnon mention.
 Sanders added that Trump "certainly doesn't support groups that would support that type of behavior".

 2019

+Murder of James Wolfe

+On January 8, 2019, a 26-year-old Seattle man stabbed his brother James Wolfe in the head with a 4-foot-long sword before calling 911 and confessing to the murder, saying he believed his brother was a lizard.
+During interrogation the man told detectives he saw lizards in the room and claimed that the detectives themselves were turning into lizards.
+The suspect had frequently posted about QAnon and had also pledged himself to the Proud Boys, though they denied any affiliation with him.
+The perpetrator claimed to have been diagnosed with schizophrenia, and a King County prosecutor described him as "severely mentally ill".